daniele3b/SafeWater/Assignment3/README.md

 As it's possible to see from the above image the first components of the architecture are  ARM CortexM0+ B-L072Z-LRWAN1 nodes of the IOT-LAB.
 These are devices that are deployed in the test environment of Iot-Lab.

-In the **first point** devices will send their packets to LoRaWAN Gateway of TTN,  These devices are ARM CortexM0+ B-L072Z-LRWAN1 nodes that represent SafeWater devices equipped with a LoRaWAN module, it represents the point of contact between the test environment and The Thing of Network.
+In the **first point** devices will send their packets to LoRaWAN Gateway of TTN,  These devices are ARM CortexM0+ B-L072Z-LRWAN1 nodes that represent SafeWater devices equipped with a LoRaWAN module, it represents the point of contact between the test environment and The Things Network.

 In the **second point** data are managed by The Things of Network using its API in order to route packets towards the AWS Cloud .